 11. Gaylord Opryland

-A writer was in Nashville for a blogging conference last month and adored the clock radio at her hotel, the Gaylord Opryland.
+A writer was in Nashville for a blogging conference in 2012 and adored the clock radio at her hotel, the Gaylord Opryland.
 It wasn’t just any clock radio, but a clock radio/noise machine with very specific spa-style music that relaxed this writer as if she were actually getting a deep-tissue massage every time it played.
 Wanting to experience the same serenity at home, the blogger took to Twitter to ask the folks at the hotel where she could purchase one.
 Their response, essentially, was, “Sorry, it's made just for us, but here’s a similar one at the Sharper Image.”
 Unfortunately, the one they recommended lacked the spa music feature that the blogger loved so much.
 She told them as much and thanked them for the effort anyway.
 When she returned to her room later, she found a second clock radio sitting next to the permanent one, along with a note saying, “We hope you enjoy these spa sounds at home.”